 A Local Impact Assessment (LIA) is designed to assess the impact of additional gaming machines on the local community.

-The LIA process ensures that individuals and organisations can make a submission in response to a gaming machine threshold increase proposed by a club or a hotel.You don't need to submit an LIA with your threshold increase application if you apply for transfer of gaming machine entitlements or permits:
+The LIA process ensures that individuals and organisations can make a submission in response to a gaming machine threshold increase proposed by a club or a hotel.You don't need to submit an LIA with your threshold increase application if you apply for transfer of gaming machine entitlements or permits or to lease gaming machine entitlements:

 All LIAs (both pending and determined) can be viewed on the LIA Public Register.